 While Muhammad Ali trains in Croke Park on the eve of his fight with Al 'Blue' Lewis, former boxing champion Billy Conn predicts which boxer will be the victor.

 Heavyweight Muhammad Ali works out in the Croke Park handball alley on the eve of his fight between Detroit heavyweight Al 'Blue' Lewis.
 Among those attending the training session, is film director John Huston.

 Former light heavyweight champion Billy Conn from Pittsburgh, a special guest of fight-promoters Butty Sugrue and Harold Conrad, gives his opinion on how he thinks the fight might play-out, although,

 It’s hard to say between heavyweights.

 Conn thinks Ali is the superior fighter but admits he does not know much about Lewis, apart from the fact he is a good puncher.

-In the lead up to the fight there was a lot of controversy over size of the boxing-ring, as the one being used is four foot smaller than a regular ring.
-Billy Conn believe the smaller ring will be to the advantage of Lewis.
+In the lead up to the fight, there was a lot of controversy over size of the boxing ring, as the one being used is four foot smaller than a regular ring.
+Billy Conn believes the smaller ring will be to the advantage of Lewis.